|

 FILMOGRAPHY (ONLY REVIEWED ENTRIES)

-Jack Nicholson, one of the most characteristic film stars of the modern era, has managed to combine being a fan-favourite and a critics' darling for over forty years.
-After being a struggling actor, often appearing in more or less unsuccesful Roger Corman films during the 1950s and 1960s, Nicholson broke through in unconventional fashion through the surprise hit Easy Rider in 1969.
-Even though the film was Dennis Hopper's and Peter Fonda's baby, it was Nicholson who gained star-status, a status he consolidated over the next few years in films such as Five Easy Pieces, The Last Detail and, in 1974, Chinatown – all of which garnered him Academy Award nominations for Best Actor.
-The following year he finally won his Oscar for One Flew Over the Cuckoo's Nest, and Nicholson was now one of Hollywood's hottest box-office stars.
+Jack Nicholson, one of the most distinctive film stars of the modern era, has managed to remain both a fan-favourite and a critics' darling for over forty years.
+After being a struggling actor early in his career, often appearing in more or less unsuccessful Roger Corman films during the 1950s and 1960s, Nicholson broke through in unconventional fashion through the surprise hit Easy Rider in 1969.
+Even though the film was Dennis Hopper's and Peter Fonda's project, it was Nicholson who gained star status – a status he consolidated over the next few years with films such as Five Easy Pieces, The Last Detail, and, in 1974, Chinatown – all of which earned him Academy Award nominations for Best Actor.
+The following year, he finally won his Oscar for One Flew Over the Cuckoo's Nest, cementing his place as one of Hollywood's hottest box-office stars.
 As popular as Burt Reynolds was with the public, Nicholson was with both the public and the critics.
-And unlike Reynolds, Nicholson maintained his status all through the 1980s as well, partly because he was able to accept new types of roles – and excel in them all.
-With his sly, diabolical smile and arrogant demeanor, Nicholson was able to play everything from small character roles to romantic leads well into his 50s, despite never being beautiful in the classical sense, and certainly not in his later years as a balding, fattening middle-ager.
-Lives on Mulholland Drive in Santa Monica, on the same street as Warren Beatty and Marlon Brando (up until his death).
+And unlike Reynolds, Nicholson maintained his status all through the 1980s, partly because he continually took on new types of roles – and excelled in most of them.
+With his sly, diabolical smile and arrogant demeanor, Nicholson was able to play everything from small character parts to romantic leads well into his 50s, despite never fitting the classical notion of leading-man handsomeness – and certainly not in his later years as a balding, slightly overweight middle-ager.
+Nicholson lives on Mulholland Drive in Santa Monica, the same street as fellow Hollywood legends Warren Beatty and Marlon Brando (until Brando's death).

 TRIVIA